AtemLang/atem/README.md

 * Easy to customize and extend
 * ...

-The list is open to suggestions and will possibly change in future.
+The list is open to suggestions and will possibly change in the future.

 ## How to...